boxesandglue/bagme/Readme.md

 # bagme - boxes and glue made easy

-bagme is a proof of concept using the (pure Go) “[boxes and glue](https://boxesandglue.dev)” PDF library to format HTML fragments styled with CSS. boxes and glue implements TeX's typesetting algorithms, so the idea is to get superb HTML rendering with almost no effort.
+bagme is a PDF library to format HTML fragments styled with CSS using the (pure Go) “[boxes and glue](https://boxesandglue.dev)” library. boxes and glue implements TeX's typesetting algorithms, so the idea is to get superb HTML rendering with almost no effort.

 The goal is to have a PDF rendering engine for your Go software without having to do a lot of programming.